emily343/RateMyTrip/docs/design-decisions.md

 | **Readabilitya** | ✔️ SQL is directly visible in code | ❌ SQL is abstract |

 ---
-## 03: Using Flask-WTF for Form Handling
+## 03:  Using Bootstrap for Styling and Layout

 ### Meta